-The Treasury Department is entrusted with the fiduciary responsibility of managing State funds to ensure cash is available when required to maintain the efficient operation of the State while employing prudent investment policies and procedures.
-The Treasury Department has in place investment policies and procedures for the safekeeping and prudent management of various State assets.
-Certain trust and custodial funds have very specific investment guidelines in order to meet goals or income targets consistent with stated donor requests as well as state and federal law.
+The State Treasury is entrusted with the fiduciary responsibility of managing State funds to ensure cash is available when required to maintain the efficient operation of the State while employing prudent and statutorily-compliant investment policies and procedures.
+The State Treasury has in place investment policies and procedures for the safekeeping and prudent management of various State assets.
+Certain trust and custodial funds are subject to very specific investment guidelines in order to meet objectives or income targets consistent with stated donor requests as well as state and federal law.
 General operating funds of the State are invested primarily to preserve the value and safety of the principal, maintain liquidity appropriate for short-term cash needs, and optimize the return on these investments consistent with the goals of safety and liquidity and in accordance with state and federal law.
 Investment decisions are made within the context of several risk categories, including custodial risk, concentration risk, and interest rate risk.
-Investment policies are developed, implemented, and reviewed periodically to insure best practices are followed and to incorporate strategies to reduce risk that may arise or become highlighted due to current events.
+Investment policies are developed, implemented, and reviewed periodically to ensure best practices are followed and to incorporate strategies to reduce risk that may arise or become magnified due to current events.